 The Regional Leadership Alliance is not just for undergraduate members.
 This past year many local Alumni attended RLA and were educated in the best practices concerning advising an undergraduate Chapter.
 The program was facilitated by Grand Council Members and exceptional Chi Phi Alumni.

-Dates and Locations for the 2016 RLAs can be found on chiphi.org/rla.
+Dates, locations, and other information for RLA can be found at chiphi.org/rla

-The 154rd Chi Phi Congress
+Chi Phi Congress- Every Summer